-3. Your magic bag of materials to motivate your child to come and learn with you!
-Increase motivation and increase learning opportunities!
+This selection of toys and learning tools will help you motivate your child to come and learn with you!
+Increase motivation and increase learning opportunities.

-6. Resources to keep you motivated, to help you learn and to guide you to keep building your home program and to track your child’s progress.
+The right resources will help you learn everything you need to know to create a home program that pushes your child forward and helps him or her learn to thrive.
+They will guide you to keep building your home program and to track your child’s progress.

 I would love feedback from all of my readers and especially those of you who already have a home program in place or are planning on starting a home program.
-What is your favorite part of homeschooling?
+What is your favorite part of homeschooling or your child’s adapted home program?
 What is most difficult?
 What information would you like to share with parents thinking of taking the plunge? ♥

 Learn to create a Progress Nook for your child at home in 7 days

 Receive 7 emails - 1 email each day - for FREE that will teach you exactly what to do, then receive emails once per week with fun learning activities for your child